adrian-marcelo-gallardo/React-challenge/README.md

 ## Restrictions
 - Don’t include extra dependencies (lodash, ramda).
-- Don’t include css loaders or css libraries (bootstrap, bulma, semantic).
 - Don’t use inline styles.
-- Minimize the use of React Components internal state.
-- Application must preserve the state for favorites.
-This means that if your refresh the page, it must display the ones that you previously selected.
+- Application must preserve the state for the video details.
+This means that if your refresh the page, it must display the video that you previously selected and its details.
 - Constantly commit your code.

 ## Code Review